getreu/tp-note/doc/source/tp-note--manpage.md

 To test, run _Mark Text_ from the command-line:

     > flatpak run com.github.marktext.marktext

-The _Mark Text_ file editor should open.
-Now edit the configuration file `tp-note.toml` and search for the '`editor_args`' variable, quoted shortened
+`tp-note.toml` and search for the '`editor_args`' variable, quoted shortened
 below: